What is Secure Email SSL Certificate with Digital Signature?

 What is a Digital Signature?

-A digital signature, also referred to as a public key signature, is a cryptographic method of stamping a program, file, email, etc., to showcase the data of the file has not been modified after getting the signature.
+A digital signature, also called a public key signature, is a cryptographic method of stamping a program, file, email, etc., to showcase that the file’s data has not been modified after getting the signature.

-Once you receive the certificate (in case of email, an Email Security Certificate will be issued to you), you can use it to digitally sign emails.
+Once you receive the certificate (in case of email, an Email Security Certificate will be issued to you), you can use it to sign emails digitally.
 And as a trusted CA issued the certificate, your digital signature will be considered valid.

-Comodo SMIME Certificate is considered as the most trusted and highly adopted certificate to secure email digitally and adding the digital signature.
+Comodo SMIME Certificate is considered the most trusted and highly adopted certificate to secure email digitally and add a digital signature.

-How Does a Digital Signature Work in Secure Email Certificate?
+How Does a Digital Signature Work in a Secure Email Certificate?

-The digital signature process in emails and otherwise is conducted using two cryptographic keys (public and private keys).
+The digital signature process in emails and otherwise uses two cryptographic keys (public and private).
 The sender digitally signs a message or email on their system using a private key.

 how digital signature work